Zakrzak2/Login-System-v2-Template/README.md

 - LoginSystem v2 Template
 - 🔒 This is login system template, everyone can use this.
 - 🔒 In Future ,I will upload same website but made in react.
-- 🔒 In future project i will add captha to this login system.
+- 🔒 In future project, I will add captha to this login system.